Target365/RCS/USERGUIDE.md

   ]
 }
 ```
 The payment buttons are provided in the postBackData of the suggestion, and must be provided as a string (escaped quotes).
-Which provider the button triggers are set to the action parameter.
+Which provider the button triggers are set by the action parameter.
 Two providers are supported:
 * StrexPayment
 * VippsPayment